David McLees

 Alexander David McLees (9 November 1945- 14 June 2020). was a British architectural historian.
-He was a director in the Executive Committee of the Society of Architectural Historians of Great Britain (SAHGB) from 1998 to 2001.
-He wrote the Cadw guide for Castell Coch, a historic building in Cardiff.
+From 1998 to 2001, he was a director in the Executive Committee of the Society of Architectural Historians of Great Britain (SAHGB).

 Early life and education

 Alexander David McLees was born in St Andrews Fife, Scotland.
-He was the son of Alexander Gray McLees and Mary Adamson Syrmington.
-His mother was a school teacher and his father was a teacher and then deputy rector in Madras College in St Andrews.
-McLees studied at Madras, as did his older sister Margaret.
-McLees played on the college rugby team from 1962 to 1964.
-In 1964 he won the college's Coronation Medal for History.
+He was the son of Mary Adamson Syrmington, a school teacher, and Alexander Gray McLees, the deputy rector in Madras College in St Andrews.
+This is where McLees and his older sister Margaret completed their studies.
+During his school years, McLees played on the college rugby team from 1962 to 1964, and in 1964 he won the college's Coronation Medal for History.

-In 1969 he was awarded a Master of Arts degree by the Courtauld Institute of Art in London, where his MA dissertation was on parish church architecture in Gloucestershire.
+In 1969 he was awarded a Master of Arts degree by the Courtauld Institute of Art in London, where he wrote his MA dissertation on parish church architecture in Gloucestershire.

 Work and research

-In 1972, McLees won the Reginald Taylor and Lord Fletcher essay prize from the British Archaeological Association.
-In 1978, he became a fellow of the Society of Antiquaries of Scotland.
+After his MA, McLees kept on researching British architecture.
+In 1972, McLees won the Reginald Taylor and Lord Fletcher essay prize from the British Archaeological Association and six years later, in 1978, he became a fellow of the Society of Antiquaries of Scotland.

-McLees’ most notable work is perhaps the Cadw guide to Castell Coch, written in 1988.
-The guide has had two further editions: one published in 2005, and the other in 2018.
-In his research he gained access to previously unseen archive photography showing Castell Coch had commercial vineyards, something quite rare in Britain until the 1930s.
+McLees’ most circulated work is perhaps the Cadw guide to Castell Coch, written in 1988.
+The guide proved popular and has had two further editions: one published in 2005, and the other in 2018.
+In his research of the archives, he discovered previously unseen photographies of the castle, showing that Castell Coch had commercial vineyards before the 1930s- making it a rare case in Britain.

 After this first collaboration with Cadw, McLees became an Inspector of Historical Buildings for the Welsh agency.
 McLees worked for Cadw again in 2013 in a campaign to preserve traditional Welsh terraced houses.
 He wrote a booklet about the historical value of such houses, with guidance on their care and preservation.
 McLees died in June 2020.